 These characteristics will be inherited.
 However they have to be trained and reinforced.
 The artificial den actually has this aim.
 In order to be able to work in a den, our dog has to have a perfect physical, psychological and nerve condition.
 If there is a problem with any of these, do not let the dog work under natural circumstances, however we suggest doing all the exercises in an artificial den.

+How to use an artificial den?
 First of all, aim of an artificial den is to accustome the dog to moving under earth, to circumstances under earth and to the preferable behaviour under earth.

 Here we can check the barking ability of our dog.
 It is important whether our dog barks when it meets the varmint living in the den or when it finds its tracks.
 If yes, with which intensity, continuity and persistence does it bark, or with breaks, or by any chance soundlessly.